Best Inexpensive Steam Iron

-This beautiful 1750-watt Rowenta steam iron is my choice for Best Inexpensive Quality.
+This beautiful 1800-watt Rowenta steam iron is my choice for better quality.
 It heats up fast, has 400 micro-steam holes with a burst-of-steam feature and a high capacity reservoir; uses tap water, has 3-way auto-off and centered cord.

 The 10-ounce water reservoir is exceptionally large for a steam iron.
 The anti-calc cleaning system is good, and when used as directed, will increase the lifetime of the iron.
 I can’t say enough good things about this iron.
 It’s a beautiful thing.
 If this fits your budget, this is the better option.

 For the average home ironer, this is overkill.
-But for the serious person who needs a quality piece of machinery that will get the work done fast and efficiently, this may be a wise investment and the last iron you’ll ever buy.
+But this may be a wise investment and the last iron you’ll ever buy for a serious person who needs a quality piece of machinery that will get the work done fast and efficiently.

 There you go, Marianne.
 I hope that clears away the confusion and helps you make a confident decision.